East Wing: Demolition

 In July 2025, the White House released renderings of the planned White House State Ballroom.
 Initially, the venue was expected to be able to host up to 650 people for events, but that capacity was later revised to 999 people.
 Clark Construction was awarded the $200 million contract, with work planned to begin in September 2025.

 On July 31, President Donald Trump had said the new ballroom "won't interfere with the current building", wouldn't be "touching it", and would pay "total respect to the existing building, which I'm the biggest fan of."
+A year later, at a press conference, he said the White House had been "a shit house" in disrepair but, due to his improvements, was "tippy top now."

 The White House curator and her staff removed, catalogued, and stored the East Wing's art and furnishings and worked with the White House Historical Association to document the demolition and to use 3D scanning technology to capture the East Wing in detail prior to the demolition.

-Demolition of the East Wing began on October 20, without review by the National Capital Planning Commission, which oversees federal construction.
+The demolition of the East Wing began on October 20, without review by the National Capital Planning Commission, which oversees federal construction.
 On October 21, with unannounced demolition already underway, the National Trust for Historic Preservation objected that a 90,000 ft2 ballroom would "overwhelm" the 55,000 ft2 White House and "permanently disrupt the carefully balanced classical design of the White House with its two smaller, and lower, East and West Wings."